 Located at the edge of the developed property, the Pavilion can be reached by a pebble path from the main parking lot.
 An alternate entrance with minimal parking is available for handicapped access, upon request.

 The ambience of the Pavilion is serene and relaxed; it is best used by individuals and small groups for prayer, meditation, and spiritual formation workshops.
 It is not intended for business meetings or parties.
 Individuals are encouraged to use the Pavilion for private prayer and meditation when it is not otherwise booked.

 The Cathedral Park Meditation Walk is an opportunity to connect with God through the magnificence of his creation.
 Cathedral Park is sacred ground; in this place God’s spirit lingers and beckons visitors to partake of his presence made palpable through his creation.
 The Meditation Walk is a self-guided audio tour of our grounds and will take approximately 45 minutes.

 The Walk includes an introduction and eight stops, each of which gives some background information and offers opportunities to enjoy the sights and sounds of God’s bountiful creation.
 Click here to open the Meditation Walk Map.

-Click here for a list of the audio files (9 total) or they can be found in Apple Podcast.
+Click here for a list of the audio files (9 total).
 Visitors can connect to the wireless internet during the walk; ask the upstairs receptionist for the Guest Wifi password.
-Stops 7 and 8 will be out of range; listen to their audio files before going to the lower level, or save the script and take it with you for your walk.
+Stops 7 and 8 will be out of range; listen to their audio files before going to the lower level, or save the transcript or audio files to bring with you for your walk.